Saturday, January 31, 2015

 A new limited edition Eddy Merckx is being offered for Eddy's 70th birthday.
 Its a beautiful bike draped with full custom Campagnolo.
 The bicycle is apparently handmade, which is a nice touch, but with a price tag of $17,500 I won't be getting one.
 Its ashame because I like it alot and was gonna put some 32c Continental 4-Season tires on it and hit the gravel circuit.
 The only limited edition bike I ever owned was the pink LOOK KG171 that Team ONCE used in the Tour.
 They made like 225 of them or something like that.
 If I remember correctly I had No. 188.
 LOOK used to be my brand of choice as it was an extremely comfortable bike.
 I rode that bike 13 hours in my first three rides, 6 hours on the third day, and couldn't wait to get back on it the next day.
-In the end, I got tired of the Pepto Bismol pink and being called a faggot at the stoplights, so I had it repainted in a way that I thought would still do it justice.
+In the end, I got tired of the Pepto Bismol pink and being called a faggot at the stoplights.
+"Stop calling me a faggot you fuckhead!"
+In the end I had it repainted in a way that I thought would still do it justice.
 Basically ruined it and sold it for a couple hundred bucks.
 I'd probably do the same thing with this Eddy Merckx if I could afford to.
 I bought a Merckx Leader right before I purchased the LOOK.
 I believe it was the 1997 Team Telekom edition.
 Beautiful paint job but the frame and fork weighed over 6.25 lbs.
 Can you imagine?
 I spent a year in the Cat 3 class racing a 21+ pound road bike.
 Ahh, its so much fun looking back on my earlier days of stupidity, as opposed to my most recent stupidity.
 Sometimes I look back and think I was happier back then, but then I think, "No, you were just stupid and thought you were happy."

 Yes, I do believe this is beautiful.
 The components are specifically made for this bicycle's production, or so I would imagine.
 It would suck to be flipping through the Performance Closeout pages at the end of the season and see this stem on sale.
 How do you tighten that steerer cap down?
 After purchasing a $17,500 bike the first thing I'm gonna do is take it all apart and get it set up to race, maybe put some SRAM Red on it.
 Can you imagine paying that much for a bike and being uncomfortable on it?
 Uh, naturally.
 I want to see the video where the guy who buys one of these forgets that its on top of his car and then drives into his garage.
 "Hello Eddy?
 Do you do frame repair?
 While you're at it, do you think you could paint my Whiskey carbon fork to match it?
 This is a race bike you know."